 Much of this needs to be contextualized within a typical technology 'cycle'.
-A technology cycle covers the stages of needs assessment, R&D, design, manufacture of the technology, marketing, product line use, maintenance and disposal/disassembly *.
+A technology cycle covers the stages of needs assessment, R&D, design, manufacture of the technology, marketing, product line use, maintenance and disposal/disassembly. *

 When looking at environment and technology, it is important to understand the context within which it has to analyzed.
 The situation is paradoxical - technology represents both the source of environmental damage that we are facing today, as well as an opportunity to repair this damage, and avoiding it in the future.

-For this reason, we need to consider the proximate causes of environmental damage - machines, factories, cities, and so on - in a larger societal context, from which the decisions to devise and implement solutions arise.
+For this reason, we need to consider the proximate causes of environmental damage - machines, factories, cities, and so on - within a larger societal context, from which the decisions to devise and implement solutions arise.
 It helps explain the complexities of global environmental problems such as greenhouse gases emissions or hazardous/toxic wastes, but also demonstrates the critical role of technological innovation to address those issues.

 From the perpective of the environment industry, technology management would include activities producing goods and services that range from end-of-pipeEequipment pollution control and clean-up technologies, to recycling and technical and professional services.
 It also covers eco-products (such as clean cars, efficient refrigerators and washing machines, biodegradable soaps).